VaibhavVasdev/Gaussian-Plume_Model/README.md

 To use the code for forward atmospheric dispersion modeling:

 1. Install the required dependencies using `pip`.
-2. Input the receptor location Ids, OpenAQ API, and OpenWeatherMapAPI in the `DateTimeMechanism.py` file to fit your specific scenario.
-3. Run the `gpm.py` file in a Python environment to calculate the contaminant concentration contours and visualize the results.
+2. Run the `gpm.py` file in a Python environment to calculate the contaminant concentration contours and visualize the results.
+After the code has been started it will ask for the inputs of receptor location Ids, OpenAQ API, and OpenWeatherMapAPI to fit your specific scenario.

 ### Output